wilnn/book_cover_synthesis/README.md

 # Book Cover Synthesis
 ## Obtaining the dataset for the grader
-The dataset is located in the UMass Lowell gpu2 server: username@cs-gpu2.cs.uml.edu.
+The dataset is located on the UMass Lowell gpu2 server: username@cs-gpu2.cs.uml.edu.
 The path to it is /home/public/htnguyen/project/book_cover_synthesis/dataset_for_huggingface_filter
-- First you need to ssh to username@cs-gpu2.cs.uml.edu
+- First, you need to ssh to username@cs-gpu2.cs.uml.edu
   ```bash
   ssh username@cs-gpu2.cs.uml.edu
   ```